 Want to learn a musical instrument?
 Ease yourself in with one that’s easy to play.

+Maybe you’ve only made beats digitally with loops and samples and fancy recording a physical musical instrument.
 Perhaps you’re a total newcomer to making music.
-Maybe you’ve only made beats digitally with loops and samples and fancy recording a physical musical instrument.
-If you’ve absolutely no prior knowledge then it’s a level playing field, right?

 There are some instruments however that are considered harder to master than others.
 Everyone learns differently.
 It’s easy to be put off by trying to master a trickier instrument.
 We’re talking melodic instruments, rather than percussive instruments such as drums, here.

 At a very basic level, the more fingers you press down at once the lower the sound.
 Just make sure the thumb of your left hand covers the single hole at the back.
 You can hear the descending scale as you put down fingers over the holes at the front.

 Well, for one you don’t have to assemble it, or master any breathing or embouchure techniques to produce a pleasant sound.
 You don’t have to worry about sounding out of tune, unlike an instrument like the violin where hand positioning is important.
 The keys are laid out in front of you: low to high, left to right.

 Start with just one hand – your right.
 Learn where ‘middle C’ is – put the thumb of your right hand on it and the four other fingers lie naturally over the four white keys to the right.
 Press down each in turn going up the piano and you’re playing the first notes of the C major scale, C-D-E-F-G.

 Don’t give up on learning music if the instrument you start out on doesn’t click – there’s hundreds of other options.
 If guitar is frustrating, try the ukulele instead.
 If you just can’t master two hands on the piano, play around on the harmonica for a while.

 There’s no easy answer to which instrument is the easiest to learn how to play to a competent level.
 It depends completely on the player and personal preference.
 All instruments require co-ordination of some kind, and an understanding of rhythm.